KTH-Library/bootswatch-kth/README.md

 # Developers

-With `make` and `docker` installed these BS v3 and v4 versions of the customized Bootswatch KTH theme can be built locally.
+With `make` and `docker` installed these BS v3 and v4 and v5 versions of the customized Bootswatch KTH theme can be built locally.

 Steps:

 		make

-This will result in the dist/v3 and dist/v4 directories, both holding a folder named "kth" with the results.
+This will result in the dist/v3 and dist/v4 and dist/v5 directories, both holding a folder named "kth" with the results.

 ## Modifications

-To modify the BS v 3 variant:
+To modify the BS v3 variant:

 - edit the [LESS bootswatch file](/v3/kth/bootswatch.less) and [LESS variables file](/v3/kth/variables.less) files and then issue "make", then use the resulting files in the dist/v3 directory

-To modify the BS v 4 variant:
+To modify the BS v4 variant:

 - edit the [SASS bootswatch file](/v4/dist/kth/_bootswatch.scss) and [SASS variables file](/v4/dist/kth/_variables.scss) files and then issue "make", then use the resulting files in the dist/v4 directory

+To modify the BS v5 variant:

+- edit the [SASS bootswatch file](/v5/dist/kth/_bootswatch.scss) and [SASS variables file](/v5/dist/kth/_variables.scss) files and then issue "make", then use the resulting files in the dist/v5 directory

 See the [Makefile](Makefile) for available build targets